sasaa123sharma/Strings/README.md

 # Count the occurrence of a character in a string - CountChrFreq.c
 # Return maximum occurring character in the input string - MaxFreqChar.c
 # Return frequency of characters in the input string - FreqOfChars
+# MyAtoi or Convert numeric String to an int - MyAtoi.c